wangchning/vocabulary/Vocabulary.md

 ### confine
 - Let's confine our discussion to the matter in question, please!

+### confound
+: to confuse and very much surprise someone, so that they are unable to explain or deal with a situation.
+* An elderly man from Hull has confounded doctors by recovering after he was officially declared dead.
+* We should be indignant: we should say, confound their __impudence__: we should turn them out of doors if they did.

 ### consent
 - Can my child be medically examined without my consent?
 - Since when is a loud noise the only sign of resistance and lack of consent?